jbexta/AgentPilot/docs/guides/creating_a_plugin.md

         ]
 ```

-# Creating a context plugin
+# Creating a workflow plugin

-Context plugins can be created to override the native context behavior and extend functionality.<br>
+Workflow plugins can be created to override the native workflow behavior and extend functionality.<br>

 ## Create a directory under `agentpilot/plugins` to store your plugin